Welcome to our site

 Welcome!

-Our herd is on official milk test, and we also enjoyed having our herd appraised for the first time in August of 2022.
+We had our herd appraised for the first time in August of 2022.
 We hope to continue to use these performance programs that ADGA offers, to help us better our herd going forward.

 We often have extra raw goats milk available from our does.

-Please message us if you are interested in purchasing from us!
 Raw milk sales are legal in Nebraska, but it must be picked up at the farm.

 Why Nigerian Dwarf?

 We chose Nigerian Dwarf goats because of their wonderful reputation for giving delicious, sweet, creamy milk.
 I also liked the idea of a small breed of goat that would be easier to handle and not too intimidating for our young children.
+We purchased two full size dairy goats in 2022, just to get the experience of the large goat world.
+After raising, breeding, and kidding them out, we decided to move them along to different homes and continue to hone in on the Nigerian Dwarf breed.
+We do miss our Nubian, Princess, but are happy the she is with friends, being their family milker.

 Goat Care and Keeping